Pierce: Okay. Let's give them some examples. Troy, drop a beat.

-- Does This Make Me Look Fat?: Jeff asks this about a hard-boiled egg, much to Troy and Abed's amusement.
+- Does This Make Me Look Fat?: Jeff about a hard-boiled egg, much to Troy and Abed's amusement.

 - Easter Egg: After the group leaves and Chang runs back in to share some memories, a Chang-doll can be seen standing outside the diorama of the study room.